 The majority of our students return home for the summer holidays, apart from exceptional circumstances where children might be going to summer school.
-All our students return home for the Christmas holidays.
+All our students return home for the Easter and Christmas holidays.

-Yes, we do ask our host families to collect students from their school and return them at the end of the break.
+Yes, we do ask our host families to collect students from their school and return them at the end of the break as this is comforting for the student.
 We try to keep this journey within half an hour wherever possible, and if it is much longer than this we will ask you if this is ok.

-We do prefer to offer a full size single for each student, however other style beds such as bunk beds will be considered.
+We do prefer to offer a full size single permanent bed for each student, however other style beds will be considered.
+Sofa beds, futon beds should not be used.
 One student is acceptable per double bed, but they are not able to share this bed with another student.

 The simple answer is YES!
 Some of our students ask specifically to go to a family with no children - they may want a quiet house where they can study and there will not be much background noise.

 Unfortunately not – we do require the host family be at home while students are staying with you.